-It’s very easy to become reliant on a USB flash drive.
+It’s very easy to become reliant on a USB flash drives.
 They’re small, they’re portable, and they’re relatively inexpensive; plus, flash drives are equally compatible with Windows, Mac and Linux, so there’s no need for complicated partitioning when taking your files from place to place.

 1. Stay calm and don’t panic.
 It might feel like the end of the world, but even if your files aren’t showing up at all, that doesn’t mean they no longer exist.
 It’s actually very rare for a flash drive to wipe itself completely: what usually happens is that a corruption in the data erases the path a computer takes to find the files.
 It’s like trying to get to an island across a damaged bridge: the island is still there, but you either have to repair the bridge or find another path to get to it.
 Staying calm makes it easier to see what your options are, and less likely to make a mistake that will lead to really losing your files.